 Photography: Phoenix Eye

-Lucas Abela creates large-scale participatory instruments and sound installations that switch the roles between audience and performer.
+Lucas Abela creates large-scale participatory sound installations that switch the roles between audience and performer.
 He is internationally recognised within the experimental music community for his ecstatic performances using shards of amplified glass.
 After a long performance career, he shifted his focus to the visual arts, creating wildly fantastical and engaging instruments that enable fun, musical-play experiences for people of all ages.

 Keg de Souza’s practice investigates social and spatial environments, influenced by her formal training in architecture and experiences of radical spaces through squatting and organising.
 She is interested in how unusual temporary architectures can change the way we teach, learn and interact with each other.
 De Souza works with various media including inflatable architecture, food, film, mapping and dialogue to explore the politics of space.